Comics Unleashed: Format

 Each episode begins with Allen delivering a short, usually topical monologue, after which he introduces the night's DJ and the panel of four comedians.
 Allen sets each comedian up with a prescribed, usually generic premise, at which point the comedian delivers a monologue from their stand-up routine.
 The monologues by different comedians seldom tie into each other, but the structure of the show puts the monologues in the loose framework of a panel discussion talk show.

-Several episodes of the series featured an all-black cast, in which case the show was branded as Comics Unleashed: Hot Chocolate.
-This branding was later edited out.
+Several episodes of the series in first-run featured an all-Black panel under the title Comics Unleashed: Hot Chocolate, though they were eventually presented as regular episodes in subsequent airings.

+Allen has described Comics Unleashed as his passion project.
+He purposely advised his writers and comedians who appear on the program to avoid topical or political content; this had the dual effect of keeping the program evergreen (allowing for more frequent reruns) and maintaining the favor of advertisers that are averse to political content.